harichandana-yeluri/AI-Data-Architecture-Design-and-Implementation/part2-nosql/nosql_analysis.md

 - Multiple subtype tables (e.g., Laptop_Details, Shoe_Details), which introduces:
     - Complex joins.
     - Increased maintenance overhead.
-    - Difficulty in retrieving complete product data efficiently.
+    - Difficulty in retrieving complete product data efficiently.<br>
 Thus, relational databases lack the flexibility to handle heterogeneous attributes naturally within a single table.

 ### 2. Frequent schema changes when adding new product types
 Relational databases enforce a strict schema, meaning any change to the structure requires Data Definition Language (DDL) operations such as ALTER TABLE.
 When new product types are introduced:
 - New columns must be added to existing tables, or.
-- New tables must be created to store additional attributes.
+- New tables must be created to store additional attributes.<br>
 This leads to several challenges:
 - Downtime or performance degradation during schema migrations.
 - Risk of breaking existing queries, views, or stored procedures.
-- Increased coordination between development and database administration teams.
+- Increased coordination between development and database administration teams.<br>
 In dynamic business environments where product categories evolve frequently, such rigidity makes RDBMS systems less scalable and slower to adapt.

 ### 3. Storing customer reviews as nested data
 Customer reviews represent a one-to-many relationship, where each product can have multiple reviews.
 In a relational database, this requires:
 - A separate Reviews table.
 - Foreign key relationships linking reviews to products.
-- Multiple joins to retrieve product details along with their reviews.
+- Multiple joins to retrieve product details along with their reviews.<br>
 This approach introduces the following issues:
 - Increased query complexity due to joins.
 - Performance overhead when retrieving deeply related data.
-- Difficulty in representing hierarchical or nested data structures.
+- Difficulty in representing hierarchical or nested data structures.<br>
 Moreover, reviews often contain semi-structured data (e.g., varying comments, optional fields), which is not well-suited to rigid relational schemas.

 ## Section B: NoSQL Benefits